 Holly Hughes

-Gel plate monotype is a low-tech, inventive, and user-friendly printing method that offers kitchen-table convenience for making art at home as well as portability for travel; no press is needed.
-Students learn all the basics and launch their work in this medium, making finished prints and experimenting with imagery and motifs for other artistic practices like painting and ceramics.
-Students also practice an “invisible” collage technique to combine works on paper into larger format works.
-Simple tools like brayers, rubber-tipped clay shapers, brushes, and cut paper allow for complex, layered prints.
+Gel Plate monotype is a low-tech, inventive, user-friendly printing method that offers kitchen table convenience for making art at home as well as portability for travel, with no press needed.
+Students learn all the basics and launch their work in this medium for fun and discovery of new directions, making finished prints and experimenting with imagery and motifs for other artistic practices like painting and ceramics.
+They also learn an “invisible” collage technique to combine works on paper into larger format works.
+Simple tools like brayers, rubber tipped clay shapers, brushes, and cut paper allow for complex layered prints.

 Level IV